redkite-labs/redkitecms-docs/book/blocks-management.rst

 .. image:: //bundles/alphalemonwebsite/media/manual/img-8.jpg

-When you add an additional App-Block to RedKite CMS, this is displayed under the group it had been assigned by the block's developer.
+When you add an additional App-Block to RedKite CMS, this is displayed under the group it is assigned by the block's developer.

 To add a block to the page simply click over it.

 .. image:: //bundles/alphalemonwebsite/media/manual/img-9.jpg

-here a new hypertext content block has been added.
+Here a new hypertext content block has been added.

 Remove a block
 ^^^^^^^^^^^^^^

-To remove a block you must highlight it and then click on the **thrash icon** placed into the small toolbar attached to the block highlighter.
+To remove a block you must highlight it and then click on the **trash icon** placed into the small toolbar attached to the block highlighter.

 .. image:: //bundles/alphalemonwebsite/media/manual/img-10.jpg